The information on this page was last updated by Horty, Springer & Mattern on December 11, 2019.

 (2) A revocation, suspension, or limitation of privileges that has been finally determined by the governing body of the institution.

-(3) A resignation from practice or voluntary reduction of privileges.
+(3) A resignation from practice or voluntary reduction of privileges while under investigation or threat of investigation.

 (4) Any action reportable pursuant to Title IV of P.L.
 99-660, the Health Care Quality Improvement Act of 1986, as amended, not otherwise reportable under subdivisions (1), (2), or (3) of this subsection.

-(a1) A hospital is not required to report:
+(a1) A hospital is not required to report any of the following:

-(1) The suspension or limitation of a physician’s privileges for failure to timely complete medical records.
+(1) The suspension or limitation of a licensee’s privileges for failure to complete medical records in a timely manner.

-(2) A resignation from practice due solely to the physician’s completion of a medical residency, internship, or fellowship.
+(2) A resignation from practice due solely to the licensee’s completion of a medical residency, internship, or fellowship.

 (a2) The Board shall report all violations of subsection (a) of this section known to it to the licensing agency for the institution involved.
 The licensing agency for the institution involved is authorized to order the payment of a civil penalty of two hundred fifty dollars ($250.00) for a first violation and five hundred dollars ($500.00) for each subsequent violation if the institution fails to report as required under subsection (a) of this section.

-(b) Any licensed physician who does not possess professional liability insurance shall report to the Board any award of damages or any settlement of any malpractice complaint affecting his or her practice within 30 days of the award or settlement.
+(b) Any licensee who does not possess professional liability insurance, or possess professional liability insurance from entities not owned and operated within this State, shall report to the Board any award of damages or any settlement of any malpractice complaint affecting his or her practice within 30 days of the award or settlement.

-(c) The chief administrative officer of each insurance company providing professional liability insurance for physicians who practice medicine in North Carolina, the administrative officer of the Liability Insurance Trust Fund Council created by G.S.
+(c) The chief administrative officer of each insurance company providing professional liability insurance for persons licensed under this Article, the administrative officer of the Liability Insurance Trust Fund Council created by G.S.
 116-220, and the administrative officer of any trust fund or other fund operated or administered by a hospital authority, group, or provider shall report to the Board within 30 days any of the following:

-(2) Any cancellation or nonrenewal of its professional liability coverage of a physician, if the cancellation or nonrenewal was for cause.
+(2) Any cancellation or nonrenewal of its professional liability coverage of a licensee, if the cancellation or nonrenewal was for cause.

 (3) A malpractice payment that is reportable pursuant to Title IV of P.L.
 99-660, the Health Care Quality Improvement Act of 1986, as amended, not otherwise reportable under subdivision (1) or (2) of this subsection.